snthibaud/promptlink/README.md

 - Permissions to deploy a Cloud Function

 The library will attempt to use the default service account.
+Any resources created will be named 'promptlink-' followed by a random UUID, so that collision with existing resources is extremely unlikely.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.